akkartik/lines.love/Manual_tests.md

   byte offsets with the suffix `_offset`, and character positions as `_pos`.
   For example, `string.sub` should never use a `_pos` to substring, only an `_offset`.

+* Some ADT/interface support would be helpful in keeping per-line state in sync.
+Any change to line data should clear line `fragments` and `screen_line_starting_pos`.